qbiomaster/qBioMaster-introduction/Detailed program.md

 ### Genome Biophysics (7h30' - MN)

 1. DNA (1h).
    1. (30') What is DNA?
 DNA is the molecule that carries information.
 Double helix structure.
-Basepairing. `construct: DNAbasics`.
+Basepairing.
+[DNA basics](constructs/UE_Introduction/Basics_DNA.ipynb)
    2. (30') DNA in biotechnology: DNA origami.
 Talk by Gaetan Bellot.
 2. Manipulating DNA (1.5h).
    1. (1h) DNA supercoling.
 Why is DNA supercoiled?
 What is the supercoiling state of DNA in a cell?
 Proteins acting on DNA management: replichore, topoisomerases, RNA polymerase, translocases and helicases.
 Example for bacteria.
 How can DNA supercoiling be manipulated in vitro?
 Principles and applications of magnetic tweezers. `construct: magTweezers_manipulateDNA`
-   2. (30') Use of optical tweezers to understand the mechanisms of molecular motors. `OTconstruct`.
+   2. (30') Use of optical tweezers to understand the mechanisms of molecular motors.
+[OT_construct](OT_construct.ipynb).
 Talk by Ashley Nord.
 3. Nucleosomes and epigenetics (1.5h).
    1. (30') First level of higher order chromatin structure in eukaryotes: the nucleosome.
 Structure of the nucleosome.
 Histones, histone octamers, and how DNA is wrapped around. `construct: nucleosomeParticle`
    2. (30') What is epigenetics?
 Histone modifications can alter the structure of chromatin and the function of the nucleus.
 Catalogue of the most relevant histone modifications. `construct: histoneModifications`
    3. (30') Proteins that can read and write histone modifications.
 How do they work?
 Examples from single molecule manipulation, and fluorescence. `construct: chromatinModifiers`
 4. Transcription factors (1h45').
    1. (30') What is a transcription factor? what are general and developmental TFs?
 Why so many?
 What are cis-regulatory elements?
 What are enhancers?
 Why are enhancers important?
 What should I look at to identify an enhancer?
 Study of a genomic region using chip-seq profiles.`construct: transcriptionFactors_introduction `
-   2. (30') How can we study the dynamics of TFs?
+   2. (30') How can we study the dynamics of DNA binding proteins?
 Are they always bound to their targets?
-Study on the diffusion of TFs using sptPALM.  `construct: transcriptionFactorDiffusion`
+[Study the diffusion of DNA binding proteins using sptPALM](constructs/UE_Introduction/spt_PALM_ParB_proteins.ipynb)
    3. (45') Use of structural biology methods to dissect the mechanisms of transcription factors in transcriptional regulation.
 Talk by William Bourguet.
 5. Higher-order chromatin structure (1h45').
    1. (30') From nucleosomes to chromosome territories.
 Methods to detect organization at these meso-scales.
-High-throughput sequencing-based chromosome architecture (Hi-C like techniques). ```construct: HiC_construct```
+High-throughput sequencing-based chromosome architecture (Hi-C like techniques).
+[Loading and visualizing a Hi-C matrix](constructs/UE_Introduction/HiC_matrices_Bacillus_subtilis.ipynb)
    3. (30') Factors that modulate the organization of chromatin into domains and compartments.
 Cohesin/condensin and loop extrusion.
 Monitoring loop extrusion with single-molecule TIRF microscopy.
 How can condensins modulate the higher order organization of bacterial chromosomes? `construct: LoopExtrusion_construct`
    4. (45') Heterogeneity in chromosome organization.
 Why it is important to detect chromatin organization in single cells?
 Imaging based methods  to trace chromatin: Hi-M, ORCA, chromatin tracing, etc. `construct: HiM_construct`